 Hills Montessori encourages and supports Professional learning amongst its staff.

-This is supported through fortnightly staff meetings where discussions cover Pastoral Care, Work Health and Safety, administration necessities, and curriculum and policy development.
+This is supported through staff meetings held every 3 weeks, where discussions cover Mental Health and Wellbeing, Work Health and Safety, administration necessities, and curriculum and policy development.
 In addition, staff are required to attend workshops, conferences, seminars and other school observations.

 The school has a Staff Training Policy that ensures our annual budget includes funding to cover ongoing staff development to allow staff to retain up to date training in all areas.
-Four pupil free days are allocated each year to each staff member to enable them to attend workshops and allowing additional professional development training during the year as required.
+Five pupil free days are allocated each year to each staff member to enable them to attend workshops and allowing additional professional development training during the year as required.